 This coconut-fragranced conditioner is suitable for all dogs.
-It is soap-free and uses a pH-balanced formula, making it ideal for dogs with allergies.
+It is soap-less and uses a pH-balanced formula, making it ideal for dogs with allergies.

 If your pup doesn’t particularly like bath time, its push-pump dispenser is a great feature.
 It allows one to keep control of a dog in the tub with one hand while applying the conditioner with the other.

 Its versatility will suit any dog’s lifestyle.
 You can apply and rinse following shampoo, or use as a leave-in conditioning treatment – making this product the best dog leave in conditioner.
 Either way, no product is built-up in the coat, keeping it soft, shiny and tangle-free.